 We believe that sharing food is one of the best ways to come together and get to know one another.
 Every year, Local to Global Justice is happy to provide completely FREE meals during the event (of course donations are graciously accepted).

 Bagels, coffee, and tea will be available on Saturday and Sunday mornings, and lunch will be provided both days.
 All meals will be mostly vegan (containing no meat, dairy products, or eggs) to accommodate people with different dietary preferences.
 Non-vegan items will be clearly labeled.
 If you're not used to eating vegan food, give it a try--we're sure you'll find something you like!

 Arizona State University - Tempe is considered to be one of the most physically accessible campuses in the United States.
-All of the buildings at the Local to Global Justice Forum & Festival are fully accessible.
+All of the buildings at the Local to Global Justice Forum and Festival are fully accessible.

 Spanish translation will be available for workshops and speakers.
-If you would like to use these services or have other needs, please contact us via email prior to the start of the event in late February, or ask at the registration table during the Teach-In.
+If you would like to use these services or have other needs, please contact us via email prior to the start of the event in February, or ask at the registration table during the Teach-In.